 Hollis has been the recipient of a number of fellowships: the year-long Joseph Kingenstein Fellowship to Columbia University for research and creative work in English and music, writing a 45 minute song-cycle, Sargasso for soprano, cello and piano based on the poetry of Sylvia Plath that was performed at Columbia University during his fellowship year; an Alden B. Dow Creativity Fellowship to write the ballet, Love Journey based on the writings of Dante; was a Fulbright Exchange Teacher to Scotland where he wrote Postcard for orchestra which was later performed by the Northwest Symphony Orchestra under the direction of Dr. Paul Vermel; and was selected to participate in the summer seminar for school administrators at Harvard University.

-He has written works for a variety of ensembles from solo to orchestral, many on commission, and also for his own professional musician wife, Jacqueline, and children: Dr. Jason Thoms (BA St. Olaf College, MM and DMA, Michigan State University), Dean of Arts and Sciences, director of choral activities and associate professor at Concordia College New York ; daughter-in-law, Treva Foss Thoms, Assistant professor of music and humanities and music department chair, also at Concordia; Sonja (Thoms) Winkler(BM Eastman School of Music, MM Rice University), oboist and conductor, and Senior Director of Operations and Orchestra Manager at the Nashville Symphony; Jonas Thoms(BM Eastman School of Music, MM University of Cincinnati) Assistant professor of horn at West Virginia University.
+He has written works for a variety of ensembles from solo to orchestral, many on commission, and also for his own professional musician wife, Jacqueline, and children: Dr. Jason Thoms (BA St. Olaf College, MM and DMA, Michigan State University), Dean of Arts and Sciences, director of choral activities and associate professor at Concordia College New York ; daughter-in-law, Treva Foss Thoms (BA St. Olaf College, MM University of Arkansas, soprano soloist; Sonja (Thoms) Winkler(BM Eastman School of Music, MM Rice University), oboist and conductor, and Senior Director of Operations and Orchestra Manager at the Nashville Symphony; Jonas Thoms(BM Eastman School of Music, MM University of Cincinnati) Assistant professor of horn at West Virginia University.

 Hollis Thoms Biography